lchamberland/Bond_Lab_Workflows/README.md

 ```
 bowtie2-build your_reference_genome.fasta bowtie2
 ```
 ### Map to reference

+-x path to your index files.
+You must include the prefix that you indicated when you generated your prefix files.
+In this case we used the prefix "bowtie2"<br>
+-l READ1 reads<br>
+-2 READ2 reads<br>
+-S output samfile<br>

 _single read pair_
-Here you only need to specify the prefix (-x), not each individual files. -1 are your R1 reads, -2 are your R2 reads -S is the output samfile

 ```
 bowtie2 --very-fast-local -x /folder/with/index/files/bowtie2 -1 /clean/read1/files_R1.fastq -2 /clean/read1/files_R2.fastq -S /directory/to/samfile/samfile.sam
 ```
-_to loop the command across all reads use_
+_to loop the command across all reads use this command_

 ```
+cd /dirctory/to/cleanreads/

-for sample in `ls /media/sample/fastqfiles/*cREAD1.fastq.gz`
+for sample in `ls /media/sample/fastqfiles/*READ1.fastq.gz`
 do
 dir="/directory/to/cleanreads/$i/split-adapter-quality-trimmed"
 base=$(basename $sample "-READ1.fastq.gz")